Three Tips to Make Bathroom Clean-up Simple

 I have toilet seats that pop off and yes, I take them off every time I clean so that nothing is left behind.
 Double bonus, they also are soft close lids.
 No more slamming down on the porcelain.
 You can thank me later!

-I think the key to doing those nasty cleaning jobs is to have the right supplies, have them close by, and schedule a time to get it done.
+I think the key to doing those nasty cleaning jobs is to have the right supplies and have them close by.
+Then schedule a time to get it done.
 It’s working for me and now my bathrooms stay clean.

 I hope these 3 tips to make bathroom clean-up simple will be helpful.
-You can apply this to lots of things that you do in your home.
+You can apply this to much of the cleaning that you do in your home.
 Have all of your kitchen supplies under the kitchen sink.
 Keep all the laundry supplies handy in the laundry room.
-If this inspires you to get more organized, you might enjoy this post HERE.
+If this inspires you to get more organized, you might enjoy some of my organizational posts.

 Peace my Friends,